⚡ Faster setup option

 Adds only new records from the CSV

-Existing Tax Rates, Accounts, or Contacts remain unchanged
+Existing Tax Rates, Accounts, Contacts or Items remain unchanged

 Best when you’re adding more items over time